gitmichaelqiu/LexiGen/docs/LOCAL_MODELS.md

    ```

 3. In the Settings panel, set the API URL dropdown to "GGUF Models"
+   - The dropdown will show the two default options (Ollama API and GGUF Models)
+   - If you have a custom API URL in your settings, it will also be shown as a third option

 4. The model dropdown will automatically show available .gguf files from your LexiGenAssets/models directory.
 Select the model you want to use.